A visual diary of the year before everything changed

 I brought my camera with me when I left the house because the weather was so irresistible – perfect light, perfect temperature, no wind.
 But I knew that I probably wouldn’t use it.
 Nothing normal feels allowable in these circumstances, and I can barely see the world when I go out into it these days.

-So now I sit in the dark, the warm evening air coming in through the screen door, and instead of looking through the day’s photos I write these words.
+So now I sit in the dark, the warm evening air coming in through the screen door, and rather than looking through the day’s photos that I didn’t take, I attempt to write these words instead.
 I try to find the same treasure through language that I have found through image – through hours of walking bluestone lanes filled with rubbish and dead leaves and tumbling cascades of jasmine.

 The laneways have brought me to the edge of everything I know, and then beyond that edge.
 Which is to say that my movements through this little corner of the city have been internal just as much as they have been external.